DRAFT ENVIRONMENTAL IMPACT REPORT

 The draft policy framework of the Economic Development Element (EDE) has recently been revised to address comments from the City Manager’s Office.
 In an effort to make the framework more accessible and navigable for all stakeholders, staff has consolidated some policies and established others as implementing actions that will be outlined in another section of the EDE.
 The goals and policies of the EDE are still organized around the themes of Quality of Life, Prosperity, Resilience, and Collaboration.
 The framework continues to emphasize the extent to which livability, quality employment, sustainable practices, and regional partnerships are fundamental to the City’s long-term economic development.
 The revised draft policy framework of the EDE can be accessed here.

-The second Climate Action Plan (CAP)/Energy and Climate Action Element (ECAP) public workshop, originally scheduled for March 15th has not yet been rescheduled.
-Staff is working with SANDAG and the Environmental Policy Initiatives Center (EPIC) to conduct a cost-benefit analysis of the proposed GHG emissions reduction measures in the Draft CAP.
-Concurrently, the project consultant is updating aspects of the draft CAP to address SANDAG’s new recent changes in state law (e.g., a new California Energy Commission requirement that most new residential development include solar panels).
-Staff intends to discuss the draft CAP with councilmembers over the next several weeks.
-Once City Council input on the draft CAP has been addressed, the second CAP/ECAP public workshop will be scheduled.
-As previously indicated, staff intends to make the draft CAP and ECAP available for public review at least 10 days in advance of the workshop.
-Staff hopes to provide more detail regarding the workshop date, time, and venue within the next few weeks.
-Please check the webpage periodically for more information.
+Staff worked with SANDAG and the Environmental Policy Initiatives Center (EPIC) to conduct a cost-benefit analysis of the proposed GHG emissions reduction measures in the Draft CAP.
+Concurrently, the project consultant updated aspects of the draft CAP to address SANDAG’s new recent changes in state law (e.g., a new California Energy Commission requirement that most new residential development include solar panels).

 With the support of SANDAG’s Climate Framework, the City has initiated a cost/benefit analysis of the proposed GHG emissions reduction measures in the draft Climate Action Plan.
 Conducted by the Energy Policy Initiatives Center (EPIC) at the University of San Diego, the cost/benefit analysis will identify the investments the City would have to make to implement the proposed GHG emissions reduction measures (e.g., staff resources, budget allocations)), calculate how the proposed measures would financially impact the community at-large, and monetize the effects of GHG reduction.
 The results of the cost/benefit analysis will be shared with decision-makers prior to public hearings on the draft CAP.